marlenecss/agropvR/README.md

 )
 ```

-you could try raising the cloud cover threshold use with caution as
+you could try raising the cloud cover threshold, use with caution as
-cloudy scenes affect index quality
+cloudy scenes affect index quality, important: ‘site_sf’, ‘field_sf’ and
+‘site_id’ must always refer to the same site number

 ``` r
 collect_site_data(